 - a.
 Evaluation, review, and verification of the application and all supporting documents within sixty (60) days from receipt of an application that is complete and includes all necessary supporting documentation. - b.
-Review and recommendation by the Department Chair within thirty (30) days after receipt of all necessary documentation from the Medical Staff Services Department. - c.
+Review and recommendation by the Division Chief and the Chair of the Department(s) within thirty (30) days after receipt of all necessary documentation from the Medical Staff Services Department. - c.
 Review and recommendation by the Credentials Committee within forty-five (45) days after receipt of all necessary documentation. - d.
 Review and recommendation by the Medical Executive Committee within sixty (60) days after receipt of all necessary documentation. - e.
-Final action of the Board of Trustees within sixty (30) days after receipt by the Board of Trustees of all necessary documentation or within fourteen (14) days after the conclusion of proceedings under Article VIII.
+Final action of the Board of Trustees within sixty (60) days after receipt by the Board of Trustees of all necessary documentation or within fourteen (14) days after the conclusion of proceedings under Article VIII.